 Since 1991, the UN Migration Agency (IOM) has been partnering with the United Nations Volunteers (UNV) programme to protect the rights of migrants.
-Between 2009 and 2019, 190 UN Volunteers served with the entity, supporting IOM’s mission to enhance the humane and orderly management of migration and the effective respect for the human rights of migrants in accordance with international law.
+Between 2012-2022, 720 UN Volunteers served with the entity, supporting IOM’s mission to enhance the humane and orderly management of migration and the effective respect for the human rights of migrants in accordance with international law.

 How does the recruitment of UN Volunteers add value to IOM?